-Round Meadow used to be a major hub of activity, with cabins, a restaurant, and the park headquarters around the edges of the meadow — all told, over 100 structures.
-However, the meadow has been restored and now no hint of the development remains.
+Until 1997, Round Meadow was a major hub of activity, with cabins, a restaurant, and the park headquarters in the woods on the east side of the meadow — all told, over 100 structures.
+However, the area has been restored and now no hint of the development remains.

 To find the parking area, first find the Round Meadow parking lot, which is reserved for handicapped parking only.
 If you're driving south, if possible turn into the lot and make a U-turn, so that you're headed north (uphill) on the Generals Highway.
 Drive a few hundred yards and look for a pullout on your right, big enough for maybe five cars.
 Park here.

 From the pullout, an unmarked trail enters the woods.
 Take this trail, which immediately passes by some huge sequoias, and after a hundred yards turn right onto the Hazelwood Nature Trail.
 Cross the footbridge and at the next intersection continue straight.